 Guinness world records – Miniature Artist

 I was pleasantly surprised to see a ‘Guinness world records’ certificate on the walls of the house.
 When I asked about it, even with the huge language barrier, the parents proudly explained the achievements of their young son.
 He is a master of the miniature art.
 And has been awarded an entry into Guinness world records.
 And Limca book of records for creating an unbroken chain of 21 steps using a single toothpick.
 They also showed us the file containing all the articles that have been written about their son.

 Photographs of his various creations that have been featured in his various places and his photographs with various dignitaries.
-In my every exploratory trip, I come across some surprises that make all the efforts put in doing the exploration worth it.
+In my every exploratory trip, I come across some surprises that make all the efforts put into doing the exploration worth it.
 This is usually not there in your planned trips where you know what you would get to see and feel.
-In fact, most of the time’s media hype makes them turn out as a dampener.
+In fact, most of the time’s media hype makes them turn out to a dampener.

 After Topannahalli, we reached a small 100-120 family village called Kalavanchi.
 This is the village our friend came from.
 And he took us around all the places in the Kalavanchi village.
-The small school, the cow sheds, old houses, small basic shops.
-And the small katcha lanes where all the village kids were playing, animals were roaming and people were talking to each other.
+The small school, the cowsheds, old houses, small basic shops.
+And the small Katcha lanes where all the village kids were playing, animals were roaming and people were talking to each other.
 We had some simple but most amazing dinner at this friend’s parent’s house before we were ready to drive back to Bangalore.
 Just when we thought of leaving, it started raining heavily.
 With greenery all around the rains looked beautiful, and I looked around and admired it for a while.

 As the life demanded, I am back in Bangalore.
 Writing this piece with a custard apple in my hand.
 And some fresh air in my lungs….
 Look forward to some more such trips.